Nedelišće: Culture and sport

 Nedelišće is known as the host of some manifestations, most notably the largest annual business fair in Međimurje County, MESAP (Croatian: Međimurski sajam poduzetništva), which usually takes place in June and gathers various companies from all over the county.

 The local sports and gymnastics centre, Sport Hub Nedelišće, is one of the largest sport centres in Croatia and it includes a gymnastics hall, sports hall, ballet hall, meeting room and a hostel.
-The local sports teams include the football club NK Nedelišće, who play in the Croatian Third League, and the volleyball club OK Nedelišće Elting, who play in the Second Croatian Volleyball League.
+The local sports teams include the football club NK Nedelišće, who play in the Croatian Third League, and the volleyball clubs OKM Centrometal and OK Nedelišće Elting, who play in the First and Second Croatian Volleyball League.